 Wagner Falls State Park

-There are many private campgrounds and National Park campgrounds in the area if you are looking for a place to stay.
-Also the falls are on the edge of Munising, which presents a vast array of lodging and dining options.
+This truly is a “scenic site”.
+This State Park is 22 acres in size with a mix of upland and lowland timber.
+Bear in mind that this site has no facilities, there are many private campgrounds and National Park campgrounds in the area if you are looking for a place to stay.
+The falls are also on the edge of Munising, which presents a vast array of lodging and dining options.